-2. Symptom to Diagnosis Podcast (Case-Based Diagnostic Reasoning) [McGraw Hill's Access Medicine]
+- 2 Approach to Clinical Reasoning Video from Term One.
+Available on Canvas. - 3.
+Symptom to Diagnosis Podcast (Case-Based Diagnostic Reasoning) [McGraw Hill's Access Medicine]

 This podcast presents case-based discussion of signs, symptoms, and diagnostic tests to improved clinical reasoning and evidence-based practice.
 It is available for free on several podcast streaming services.